dora-metrics/pelorus/docs/philosophy/bridge_outcomes.md

 ## How we’ve picked our outcomes

+The outcomes that we've selected as our bridge outcomes have come from lots of reading, discussion and delivery by our community of contributors in the digital transformation and software delivery space.
+As much as possible, we'll try to leave breadcrumbs to our thought process through recommended reading.

+!!! further-reading "Further Reading"

+    Like this!

+Through discussion and healthy debate, we've come up with a small set of ever-evolving characteristics that seem to be common to all of our outomes.

-* Focus on Outcomes over Outputs
+* A Focus on Outcomes over Outputs
-* Aim to improve relationships between the five elements to prevent failures
+* Ability bridge communication gaps between the five elements
-* Use systems-level thinking to improve as an organization, not individual departments
+* Use of systems-level thinking to improve as an organization, not individual departments
-* Making sure data analysis(?) is actionable (SMART)
+* The _measures_ used are directional, meaning a change in the data can be interpretted as "better" or "worse".

 ## Exploring Bridge Outcomes